cordcsse/game_competition-entry/README.md

 # CSSE Game Competition
 This is a template that must be forked for the game competition.
-Remove all text before this with [CSSE Gaming Competition](https://github.com/cordcsse/game_competition-entry)
+Remove all text before this link except the title [CSSE Gaming Competition](https://github.com/cordcsse/game_competition-entry)

 ## Competition Group: